 Square or rectangular windows for the master bedroom – Floor-to-ceiling windows are not limited to the Great Room, kitchen, and dining area.
 Many modern homes now feature these windows in bedrooms.
 In the master bedroom, the windows may form tall walls of glass – but rectangular or square-shaped.

 Artsy and minimalist charm define this master suite in a 2,568-square-foot, two-bedroom Contemporary Ranch style home.
-A cozy sitting area, wall art, and two walls of glass windows that provide views to the outdoor surroundings are lovely features (Plan #161-1125).
+A cozy sitting area, wall art, and two walls of glass windows that provide views of the outdoor surroundings are attractive features (Plan #161-1125).

 The Harsh Reality

-While they are increasing in popularity, the reality is that floor-to-ceiling windows are very expensive and most often do not meet the budgets of a majority of potential homeowners.
+While they are increasing in popularity, the reality is that floor-to-ceiling windows are costly and most often do not meet the budgets of a majority of potential homeowners.
 For the moment, these windows are only in the realm of the very wealthy – who have unlimited budgets.

 The answer for the regular homeowner?
 Multiple fixed windows or sliding glass patio doors.

 Can’t afford floor-to-ceiling windows?
-How about sliding glass patio doors that open to the outside space - as shown in this attractive, sunny, airy and spacious Great Room in a one-story, three-bedroom Contemporary style home?
-Walls of glass like this are more expensive than multiple regular sliding glass patio doors, but the unobstructed opening (a key factor in the expense) is a game changer.
-Take a look at the vaulted ceiling, clerestory windows, and sliding glass panels here.
-The top photo shows outside views through the closed doors; and the bottom displays the panorama from open doors (Plan #202-1013).
+How about sliding glass patio doors that open to the outside space - as shown in this attractive, sunny, airy, and spacious Great Room in a one-story, three-bedroom Contemporary style home?
+Walls of glass like this are more expensive than multiple regular sliding glass patio doors, but the unobstructed opening (a critical factor in the expense) is a game-changer.
+Look at the vaulted ceiling, clerestory windows, and sliding glass panels here.
+The top photo shows outside views through the closed doors, and the bottom displays the panorama from open doors (Plan #202-1013).

-Despite the prohibitive cost of floor-to-ceiling windows, there’s no denying their charm and appeal.
+Despite the prohibitive cost of floor-to-ceiling windows, their charm and appeal are no denying.
 They adorn homes and add to their aesthetic value.
 But for now, it’s a waiting game for prices to decline.
-When that happens, we can expect floor-to-ceiling windows to be installed in greater numbers.
+We can expect floor-to-ceiling windows to be installed in more significant numbers when that happens.

 Footnote: The top left rendering in the lead image of this article is the exterior of a gorgeous one-story Contemporary Prairie style home with floor-to-ceiling windows that allow such spectacular views.
 For more on the 2,593-square-foot residence with four bedrooms and a three-car garage, go to Plan #161-1085.